enzof10/enzof10/README.md

 👋 Hi, my name is Enzo Frias Borda

-* Currently working for @taggify (https://github.com/the-good-guys) as a Frontend developer
+* Currently working for @the-good-guys (https://github.com/the-good-guys) as a Frontend developer
 * I am also studying software development in a self-taught and official way
 * I consider myself a self-critical person who always seeks perfection